directus/directus/readme.md

 * **Choose your database.** Supports PostgreSQL, MySQL, SQLite, OracleDB, MariaDB and MS-SQL.
 * **Allows self-hosting.** Choose your own hosting and infrastructure, run locally, or deeply integrate on-premises.
 * **Completely extensible.** Built to white-label, it is easy to customize our modular platform.
-* **A modern dashboard.** Our Vue.js Admin App is safe and intuitive enough for non-technical users without training.
+* **A modern dashboard.** A Vue.js Admin App so safe and intuitive, non-technical users require no training.

 **[Learn more about Directus on our website.](https://directus.io)**